 7" x 1/2" (at end); body of bracelet: 3/8" wide

 "OTIS STERLING" on clasp; "OTIS" on each end

 This Art Deco line bracelet by Otis features two rows of sparkling diamanté, with diamanté-embellished harp-shaped ends, all set in sterling silver.
 This lovely piece closes with a bejeweled fold-over clasp.
 Line bracelets, which were known as flexible bracelets in their day, were the era’s version of today’s tennis bracelets.
 Scroll down to see an Art Deco brooch and other bracelets by Otis.

-- Vintage Bracelets, 1930s Jewelry, Otis JewelryThis Otis sterling bracelet is a lovely example of an Art Deco line bracelet, the forerunner of today's tennis bracelet, features square-cut diamanté channel set in rhodium-plated sterling silver with engraved edges and a diamanté-encrusted fold-over clasp.
-The excellent articulation speaks to the high-quality construction, which actually was the same as that used by Wachenheimer Bros.
+- Vintage Bracelets, 1930s Jewelry, Otis JewelryThis Otis sterling bracelet is a lovely example of an Art Deco line bracelet, the forerunner of today's tennis bracelet.
+It features faceted, square-cut diamanté channel-set in rhodium-plated sterling silver.
+Engraved edges and a diamanté-embellished fold-over clasp complete the design.
+The excellent articulation speaks to its high-quality construction, which actually was the same as that used by Wachenheimer Bros.
 (Read about the companies' connection.)
 Bracelets in this style (known as flexible bracelets in that era) were all the rage in the 1920s-1930s and were typically worn in multiples.
-You can see this bracelet paired with other line bracelets in the photos.
+You can see this one paired with other line bracelets in the photos.
 Although the stones have aged a bit, this jewel still has lots of sparkle.
 Scroll down to see coordinating pieces.USD$195.00